Skip to content

 Emergency Assistance through Wisconsin DCF

-For more context on related cash help, see Wisconsin TANF help.
+For related cash help, see Wisconsin TANF.

-Wisconsin Works (W-2)
+Wisconsin Works

 Wisconsin Works, also called W-2, is for very low-income parents and some pregnant people.
-It can include job services, training, case management, help applying for other programs, and sometimes cash assistance while you prepare for work.
+It can include case management, job services, training, help applying for other programs, and sometimes cash assistance while you prepare for work.

 WHEAP utility and heating help

-Housing help, shelter, and rent support
+Housing, shelter, and rent support

 Food, health care, and child care help